maxim-gulik/dots-client/README.md

 **Avoid** to include:
 - any game mechanic specific logic and components (here better to write separate cores, engines etc)
-- any visual elements (popups, screens etc)
-- any graphic assets, models etc
+- any specific graphic assets, 3d-models, sprites, UI-elements etc

 # How distribute the solution

-I would like to strive to package all independent systems (as controller/actor framework, internal services, etc) into UPM packages with separate .asmdefs implementation.
+I would like to pack all independent systems (as controller/actor framework, services, extras etc) into UPM packages with relevant .asmdefs.

 Pros:
 - allow to make custom setup in accordance with concriete project requirements